- Basic Policy on Social Contribution Activities

 Golden Ring Project

-Many of the facilities working on the "Golden Ring Project" have taken part in the charity event "Relay For Life (RFL)."
-In this event, participants make donations and walk for 24 hours with their team members to increase their awareness and knowledge about cancer and encourage cancer patients.
+Most of the facilities working on the Golden Ring Project have taken part in the charity event "Relay For Life" (RFL).
+In RFL, participants make donations and walk for 24 hours with their team members to increase their awareness and knowledge about cancer and to encourage cancer patients.
+In the Brother Group, teams of employees from the U.S. subsidiary have been participating in RFL since 1999, and from the New Zealand subsidiary since 2006.
+Today, teams of employees at other facilities are also participating on a voluntary basis, further expanding this ring of support.
 Donations raised are used for new cancer treatment/medication development, scholarships for young doctors, and so forth.

-Teams of employees in many of the Brother Group's facilities are currently participating in RFL on a voluntary basis to expand this ring of support, with continuous participation by the U.S. subsidiary from 1999 and by the New Zealand subsidiary from 2006.
+In Vietnam, 10,236 employees—representing 86% of the total workforce—participated in the initiative in FY2024, enabling them to make significant donations.
 In Japan as well, employees and related individuals of the Brother Group, predominantly from Brother Industries, have been participating voluntarily every year since 2010 as "Brother Team Japan."
 Including independently organized talks by cancer survivors at RFL venues, a range of activities have been conducted to raise awareness about cancer.
-In recognition of this long-running cancer awareness activity, the Brother Group received the 2020 Japan Cancer Society award (Organization Category)*.
+In recognition of this long-running cancer awareness activity, the Brother Group received the 2020 Japan Cancer Society award (Organization Category) *.

 - Awarded to individuals and groups who have made outstanding achievements in anti-cancer activities.
 Established in 1968 by the Japan Cancer Society, the award aims to encourage the fight against cancer.